Questfall/docs/authors/author spaces.md

 1. First users fill in all the relevant information about the quest like cover image, instructions, and submission types, and then save it as a draft.
 2. This draft can be deployed after the user has chosen the duration of the quest and the amount of Silver to burn for promotion.

+{% hint style="info" %}
+Authors need to carefully check all the information in the quest as after publishing it can no longer be edited.
+{% endhint %}

 ***

 ###  Quest Sorting